willow385/tapelion/README.md

 # Tapelion
 A collection of programs for reading and writing data on cassette tapes with modern computers.
+You should definitely fork the hell out of this and ask me all about it!
+My email is dante.j.falzone(AT-SIGN)protonmail.com

 HOW TO USE THESE PROGRAMS.